TobikoData/sqlmesh/docs/concepts/models/overview.md

 - Optional description of the model.
 Automatically registered as a table description/comment with the underlying SQL engine (if supported by the engine).

 ### column_descriptions
-- Optional array of [key/value pairs](#explicit-column-comments).
+- Optional dictionary of [key/value pairs](#explicit-column-comments).
 Automatically registered as colum descriptions/comments with the underlying SQL engine (if supported by the engine).
 If not present, [inline comments](#inline-column-comments) will automatically be registered.

 ### physical_properties (previously table_properties)
 - A key-value mapping of arbitrary properties specific to the target engine that are applied to the model table / view in the physical layer.
 For example: